You may take up to 13 units during Summer 2020. Students must contact their Advisor

 Extended Learning, in conjunction with the colleges, will make course cancellation

-decisions for full and first block classes by May 14, 2020.
-Course cancellation decisions
+decisions for full and first block classes will be made by May 18, 2020.
+Course cancellation